10 Best Things To Do In Coffs Harbour, NSW, Australia

 Muttonbird Island, Coffs Harbour, NSW, Australia

-I keep repeating myself, because the Muttonbird Island Reserve, the Look At Me Now Headland, the Diggers Beach to Charlesworth Bay track and the Macauleys Headland Walk are all part of the Solitary Islands Coastal Walk.
+The Muttonbird Island Reserve, the Look At Me Now Headland, the Diggers Beach to Charlesworth Bay track and the Macauleys Headland Walk are actually all part of the Solitary Islands Coastal Walk.
 This ~60 km track from Red Rock (in the north) to Sawtell (in the south) leads you along fabulous golden sand beaches, rocky headlands and littoral rainforests on the Coffs Coast.

 Since there are countless different access points to the Solitary Islands Coastal Walk, it’s easy to choose a section you’d like to explore.